The design for the "I Voted” sticker is inspired by the identity of each individual voter as well as the collectiveness we

 experience as citizens of New York City.
 A hand formed to a peace and victory sign takes the place of the V in voted

-symbolizing that we hold the power of change in our hands through voting.
+symbolizing that we hold the power of change in our hands through participating in democracy.

 To quote the Cambodian-American human rights activist, Loung Ung, "Voting is not just our right, it is our power.